 Statistics illustrate that approximately 3.96 billion people worldwide use social media every day, making it more than half of the world’s population.
 That staggering number makes it one of the most famous avenues where businesses market their products and brand.
 Information reaches consumers quickly and in entertaining ways, making social media marketing a priority investment for digital marketers.

 It’s important to remember that you should have a user-friendly web design and a glitch-free website if you’re promoting an e-commerce site or business website through social media accounts.
-It’s advisable to hire a web design service to create a professional website at the backend of your social media accounts and website maintenance.
+It’s advisable to hire a web design service to create a professional website at the backend of your social media accounts.
+In order to keep up with security updates, encourage traffic growth, check your website for issues and make sure that Google is happy, you should perform website maintenance.

 The way that social media helps you promote your business or brand is through engagement.
 Think of likes, followers, retweets, comments, replies, shares, and subscribers.
-Whether you’re an individual simply looking to grow your social media account, an influencer looking to establish a name in your niche, or a business owner wanting to promote products, social media engagement can be highly effective when done correctly.
+Whether you’re an individual simply looking to grow your social media account, an influencer looking to establish a name in your niche, or a business owner wanting to promote products, social media engagement can be highly effective when done correctly, especially when using social media analytics tools.

 Social media platforms typically have “feeds” or “discover” pages where users can discover new content and accounts to follow.
 Instagram and Snapchat both have discover pages that can be used as examples.